Common valuations of division polynomials: Proof of the main theorem

-To conclude the proof, we want to show how to compute the values $n^2c_v(P)-c_v(nP)$, as we did in Table \ref{tab:common_vals}.
+To conclude the proof, we want to show how to compute the values $n^2c_v(P)-c_v(nP)$, as we did in Tables \ref{tab:common_vals} and \ref{tab:common_vals_non_std}.
 If the Kodaira symbol is not $I_m$, then the value can be computed directly using Lemma \ref{tab:corr_terms}.
 If the Kodaira symbol is $I_m$, then one can easily prove that $a_{nP}\equiv a_Pn\mod m$.
-Therefore, with $n'$ the smallest positive integer such that $a_{P}n \equiv n' \bmod{m}$ and this agrees with our computation of $n^2c_v(P)-c_v(nP)$ in Table \ref{tab:common_vals}.
+Therefore, with $n'$ the smallest positive integer such that $a_{P}n \equiv n' \bmod{m}$.